 |Mikka||Refactored PostgreSQL connector||#156: handle records with NULL timestamp||Clarify authorship guidelines|

 NOAA's guide to dealing with disruptive behaviors has useful labels and even more useful advice for handling people who may send meetings off course.

 Before each meeting, anyone who wishes may sponsor a proposal.
-Proposals must be filed at least 24 hours before a meeting in order to be considered
+Proposals must be filed at least 24 hours before a meeting in order to be considered, and must include: